fallrisk/fallrisk.github.io/_posts/2016-09-30-Zephyr_OS_Adding_the_Atmel_SAM4S_Xplained.md

 Next is the function "atmel\_sam3\_init".
 Change the name to "atmel\_sam4_init".
-First thing we see that we can configure is the use of CONFIG\_FLASH\_BASE\_ADDRESS we did this in the Kconfig file.
+First thing we see that we can configure is the use of CONFIG\_FLASH\_BASE\_ADDRESS we did this in the Kconfig file so follow the same process.

 Next is the setup of the flash controller.
-Go to the SAM4 data sheet section 20 on the Enhanced Embedded Flash Controller EEFC.
+Go to the SAM4 data sheet section 20 on the "Enhanced Embedded Flash Controller EEFC."
 There we can look up what the "fm" register is.
-Looks like it is flash mode.
-In the address we see one address for bank 0 and one for bank 1.
+There is one address for bank 0 and one for bank 1.
 We need to check these in our soc.h file and update them if they are different than the SAM3.
 They aren't different so no update is needed.
-This code is changing the flash wait state FWS.
+This code is changing the flash wait state.
 We should leave this alone since we are matching clocks and the Zephyr team probably did some checking against a real Arudino Due.
-EEFC information is in section 20.5.1 page 371.
+EEFC information is in section 20.5.1 page 371 of the SAM4S data sheet.

 Now we come to a handful of SCB functions.
 SCB stands for System Control Block.
 In the SAM4 data sheet the System Control Block is found in section 12.9.
 Give